 Length: Up to 22+ inches

 1.)
 They prefer water that is under 77 degrees and higher elevations.
 Typically over 5,000 feet.

 3.)
 It is thought that Gila and Apache trout evolved at the same time.
-It wasn’t until about 1972 when the two species were classified as 2 distinct species.
+It wasn’t until about 1972 when the 2 were classified as 2 distinct species.

 4.)
 Gilas feed on aquatic insects like ephemeropterans, trichopterans, coleopterans, chironomids, and also eat small fish.

 5.)
 The introduction of brown, rainbow, and brook trout has decimated the Gila trout populations as they out compete for food, prey on their young, and eat their eggs.
 Add in agricultural water needs and you’ve got a tough time surviving.

 But wait, there’s more on Gila trout!

 6.)
 Gila trout are able to hybridize with rainbow trout.
 This has severely reduced the range of “pure” populations of Gilas.

 7.)
 These trout usually spawn during early spring to late summer.